Stephen2697/VisualisingData/README.md

 ---
 ##### Lab Notes:
 * The Big Idea, Elevator Pitch & The Three Minute Story.
-* It's Far Easier to Tell a rambling spiel, the art is in the well crafted, clear & concise call to action:
+* It's Far Easier to Tell a rambling spiel, the art is in the well crafted, clear & concise call to action
+* *“I would have written a shorter letter, but I did not have the time”* - Blaise Pascal
  ##### The Big Idea?
 What is it?
----

   1. Articulate your **Point of View**.
   2. Convey **What is at Stake** to the Audience should they accept or decline.
   3. And; It must be a **complete sentence**, nothing more nor less.